coin-or/DisCO/README.md

 # DisCO [![Build Status](https://travis-ci.org/aykutbulut/DisCO.svg?branch=master)](https://travis-ci.org/aykutbulut/DisCO)

-DisCO is distributed under the Eclipse Public License and is freely redistributable.
-All source code and documentation is Copyright 2014-2016 by Lehigh University, Aykut Bulut and Ted Ralphs.
-This README may be distributed freely.

-DisCO shares some commit history with COIN-OR project [CHiPPS-Blis][8].
-DisCO version 0.1 has this heritage.
-Current master is re-written from scratch and does not have Blis commits.

-## 1. WHAT IS DisCO? ##

 DisCO (Discrete Conic Optimization) is a solver for Mixed Integer Second Order Conic Optimization (MISOCO) problems.
 It is developed on top of COIN-OR High-Performance Parallel Search ([CHiPPS][8]) framework.